mdeagen/nmcuration/completed/Jimenez_2019/README.md

 **Error:** Crystallization temperature prints unit "Celsius" when there is not a value for crystallization temperature.

 **Fix:** Added additional Boolean condition in R code before writing to Excel template

+### Issue 2
+>Unfortunately, your conversion job xmlconv-gSrDxPMZWJ5rxdN37DNcWw was not successful.
+>job result code: 21
+>error messages: [XML Schema Validation Error] Element 'value': [facet 'minExclusive'] The value '0.0' must be greater than '0' [XML Schema Validation Error] Element 'value': '0.0' is not a valid value of the atomic type 'PositiveValueType'

+**Error:** Graft density of 0.0 was printing (and schema requires positive value)

+**Fix:** Replaced instances of graftdens==0 with NA in R dataframe

 ---